Adrian Bawtree: Career

 Bawtree initially worked as an organist in several churches in England, and is currently the musical director of Cantores Dominicae and the Canterbury Singers and the conductor of the Weald Choir of Crawley.
 He worked part-time at Christ's Hospital as the chapel organist and as an assistant housemaster before succeeding Bruce Grindlay as Director of Music at the school when Grindlay became headmaster of Sutton Valence School.

 In April 2014, Bawtree was appointed Assistant Sub-Organist of Rochester Cathedral, with responsibility for playing services at weekends and major festivals.
 In September 2015, he was appointed Second Assistant Organist at Canterbury Cathedral.

 In 2022, he was appointed Director of Music and Organist at Rochester Cathedral.

+In September 2024 he was appointed Director of Music of Rochester Choral Society, established in 1873.

 Bawtree occasionally conducts orchestras as well as choirs.
 He has composed a work inspired by the Battle of Trafalgar and Admiral Nelson called England Expects, as well as a piece called Footsteps along the Road.
 He has toured the Czech Republic, Hungary and the United States, and has also worked with the BBC Singers.